logsincamb/logsincamb.github.io/README.md

 # README

 This is a website for the Logarithmic Moduli Theory Conference in Cambridge.
 I decided to use the julia-based static site generator [Franklin](https://franklinjl.org/) since I was already familiar with it; though this is definitely overkill for a simple website like this.
+Google sites or vanilla Jekyll would've worked just as well.

 ## Franklin Usage